 Popular Day Trips & Tours to See the Northern Lights

-Iceland is one of the most popular destinations for seeing the aurora (along with Norway) so you have tons of choices for tours.
+Iceland is one of the most popular and best destinations in the world for seeing the aurora (along with Norway) so you have tons of choices for tours.
 Here are some tour operators with lots of choices… good luck narrowing them down!

 - Extreme Iceland has tons of Iceland aurora tours ranging from 2-3 hours to 16-18 hours to multi-day tours.
 Multi-day tours add on fun activities like glacier hikes, ice caving, and whale watching along with viewing the northern lights.
 Whatever your time frame and budget, they probably have an option you’ll like.

-- Reykjavik Excursions offers a 3-hour aurora ‘day’ tour from 4999ISK (about $42 USD).
+- Reykjavik Excursions offers a number of northern lights tours, including a 3-hour aurora ‘day’ tour from 4999ISK (about $42 USD).
 They also offer that if you don’t see the aurora on their tour, you can come back for another tour free of charge.

 - For the photographers out there, Iceland Aurora offers a northern lights focused aurora tour specifically to photograph the phenomena.
 Their guides are all photographers, so you’ll get pro-tips to ensure you capture great shots.